JinYSun/BiBERTa/README.md

 from gradio_client import Client, handle_file

 '''
-Screening by using the file containing SMILES of donors and acceptors
+Screening by using the file containing SMILES of donors and acceptors, the size of the file can't be too large.

+handle_file: Input the address of file
 '''

 client = Client("jinysun/BiBERTa")
 result = client.predict(
-		file_obj=handle_file('Address of file to be screened'),
+		file_obj=handle_file(r'BiBERTa/Demo/dataset/OSC/test.csv'),
 		api_name="/predict_1"
 )
 print(result)